ducarme/springable/README.md

 The maximum displacement is set to `-3.0`, meaning that if node `2` is displaced downward by more that `3.0`, the simulation is assumed to have completed.

-[!Note]
+> [!NOTE]
-More complex loading can be specified (preloading, multiple loading steps, blocking nodes).
+> More complex loading can be specified (preloading, multiple loading steps, blocking nodes).
 Please refer to [Complex loading descriptions](#complex-loading-descriptions) paragraph in the [Advanced topics](#advanced-topics) for more details.*